Water allocations register

 Forms and fees

-The lodgement forms and fee structures are similar to those used for land dealings.
+The forms and fees for water allocation applications are similar to those used for land dealings.

-Property transactions relating to water allocations are recorded by registering properly completed land registry forms.
+Transactions relating to water allocations are recorded by registering properly completed titles registry forms.

 You can access the forms from Titles Queensland.